 Parenting is different for all of us and it’s been fascinating sharing different families’ experiences here on Cardiff Mummy Says as part of the What’s it really like…? series.

-This week, Catherine, who writes the blog Battle Mum, talks about what it’s like being a parent and living away from family.
+This week, Catherine, who writes the blog Passports and Adventures, talks about what it’s like being a parent and living away from family.

 Catherine is originally from Dublin but has been living in the UK for over 10 years, first in Shropshire, now in Tredegar in South Wales.